steveseguin/social_stream/README.md

 chatbadges | array | An array of URLs/Objects.
-If an object, it may define itself as an img/svg and other attributes contentimg | string | URL to a single image or mp4/webm video membership | string | Membership event description / membership action / type or whatever subtitle | string | For added detail of a membership event, like number of months they have been a member. moderator | boolean | Whether they are a moderator in chat or not event | string or boolean | Whether this message should be treated as an event, and possible, what type of event it is
+If an object, it may define itself as an img/svg and other attributes contentimg | string | URL to a single image or mp4/webm video membership | string | Membership event description / membership action / type or whatever title | string | An alternative name given for a donation event; CHEERS / DONATION are typical defaults subtitle | string | For added detail of a membership event, like number of months they have been a member. moderator | boolean | Whether they are a moderator in chat or not event | string or boolean | Whether this message should be treated as an event, and possible, what type of event it is